Is It Possible to Ride a Motorbike Across Mongolia?

 Outside the main towns, you will mostly ride on:

 There are usually multiple tracks leading in roughly the same direction.
-Choosing which one to follow becomes part of the experience.
+Choosing which one to follow is the fun part.

 Distances between settlements can be large, and services such as fuel, food or accommodation are not always available on demand.
 This means planning ahead is important.
 At the same time, Mongolia is not completely empty.
 You regularly encounter nomadic families, small villages and other travellers during the summer months.